UMAprotocol/UMIPs/UMIPs/umip-95.md

 ### Here is a breakdown on the whole deployment process of a new derivative:

-1. Our DAO address (which is currently a team address until the DAO is set up) calls `deployPoolAndDerivative` of `Deployer.sol`.
+1. Our DAO address (which is currently a team address until the DAO is set up) calls `deployPoolAndDerivative` or `deployOnlyDerivative` of `Deployer.sol`.
 2. `Deployer.sol` calls `createPerpetual` function of `DerivativeFactory.sol` and this function will call `createPerpetual` function of the base contract `PerpetualPoolPartyCreator.sol` that will deploy the new `PerpetualPoolParty.sol`.
-3. `Deployer.sol` calls `createPool` function of `PoolOnChainPriceFeedFactory.sol` and this function will call `createPool` function of the base contract `PoolOnChainPriceFeedCreator.sol` that will deploy the new `PoolOnChainPriceFeed.sol`.
-4. `Deployer.sol` links the newly deployed `PoolOnChainPriceFeed.sol` to the newly deployed `PerpetualPoolParty.sol`.
-5. Role assignment like `Maintainer` and `Admin` is done by the `Manager.sol` contract.

 ### Modifications done: